 If green hydrogen will be competitive with other forms of hydrogen by 2030 and with natural gas by 2050, policymakers should decide their strategies with a relatively short time horizon.
 They should start their strategy as quickly as possible, especially when considering big infrastructure investment decisions, both in hydrogens and also other competitive markets, such as natural gas.

-Third, Latin American and Caribbean (LAC)position in this context.
-Renewable’s endowment in Latin America is well known for being not one of the most cost-effective, but also one of the most promising.
+Third, the Latin American and Caribbean (LAC) position in this context.
+Renewable endowment in Latin America is well known for being not one of the most cost-effective, but also one of the most promising.
 This is not just because of the extent of available wind and sun, but due to their combination and stability.
 The rich endowment can be analyzed in some specific places or countries, but also as a regional value.
 According to BNEF estimates, the most cost-effective green hydrogen projects in the world are in Latin America.
 Likewise, even if there is uncertainty about what will be the main technology for hydrogen shipping, in most cases, distance will probably have a small impact on the total cost of this potential international trade.
 In other words, many LAC countries have a real comparative advantage in the green hydrogen industry.
-This comparative advantage should be considered when analyzing the cost and benefit for policy strategies, designs and incentives.
+This comparative advantage should be considered when analyzing the cost and benefit for policy strategies, designs, and incentives.

 Now, what is some of the key challenges and opportunities for policy design?

 Hydrogen economies have some similarities with natural gas: the transportation costs the cost of long distance, the diversity of use, and the lack of captive demand.